The Best Everyday Jewelry Pieces You’ll Actually Want to Wear Daily

 The Minimalist Jewelry Capsule

-If you're starting from scratch or refining your collection, these five versatile pieces form the foundation of an everyday jewelry wardrobe:
+If you're starting from scratch or refining your collection, these five versatile everyday jewelry pieces form the foundation of a wardrobe that works for any occasion.
+Think of these as the best options for everyday jewelry—pieces that deliver maximum impact with minimal fuss:

 - Small hoop or stud earrings in your preferred metal